beocaca/astrotribe/apps/website/content/blog/space-exploration/unveiling-the-mysteries-of-the-cosmos-a-journey-through-space-exploration.md

 #### Space Agriculture

 One of the most intriguing aspects of the cis-lunar economy is the prospect of growing plants in space.
-Companies like SpaceX, Blue Origin, and NASA have been actively involved in research and experiments aimed at cultivating crops beyond Earth's atmosphere.
+Organizations like SpaceX, Blue Origin, and NASA have been actively involved in research and experiments aimed at cultivating crops beyond Earth's atmosphere.
 The potential benefits of space agriculture are manifold.
 Not only does it provide a sustainable source of fresh food for astronauts during long-duration missions, but it also offers insights into how plants respond to the unique